arthuranteater/handlebars-walkthru/README.md

 4) When building a server what are some of your dependencies?

-5) Npm i sequelize, express-handlebars, express, mysql2, and path.
+5) Npm init -y, Npm i sequelize, express-handlebars, express, mysql2, and path.

 6) Build out your server to start, make sure you have a port listening and you could try to add a simple get route to make sure express is running.